-ATTENTION CITS: Mandatory training will take place Fun Day weekend April 17 - 19, 2020 at Mount Allamuchy Scout Reservation.
-It is recommended all CITs attend the entire weekend.
-Training is included in the CIT fee.
+ATTENTION CITS: Mandatory training will take place Fun Day weekend (April 23, 2022) at Mount Allamuchy Scout Reservation.
+It is recommended that all CITs attend the entire weekend and training is included in the CIT fee.

-CITs (counselors-in-training) are an important part of the Camp COLEY program.
-The CIT program focuses on fostering leadership and scouting skills in our high school boys and girls.
-CITs are assigned a group of campers to assist during the day program and accompany these campers to their various day activities to help them learn new skills.
+CITs (Counselors-In-Training) play an important role in making Camp COLEY a success each year.
+The CIT program focuses on fostering leadership and scouting skills in our high school campers.
+Each CIT is assigned a group of campers to accompany and assist during their various day program activities to help them learn new skills and build lasting camp memories.
 They are also responsible for helping leaders manage campers and have daily campsite responsibilities.
 The CITs encourage camp spirit and create a welcoming environment for all Camp COLEY campers.
 CITs are also indispensable to our night program.
 They help set up, run, and clean up the various night time programs.

-CITs are boys and girls who have completed their first year of high school and have attended Camp COLEY for at least one year prior.
-In order to become a Camp COLEY CIT, every boy or girl is required to submit a completed CIT application along with two recommendations.
-Additionally, accepted applicants must attend mandatory pre-camp CIT training which is held every late-spring/early summer for all Camp COLEY CITs.
-Our training program provides our CIT's with the skills and knowledge that prepares them for assisting our campers throughout the camp week.
+CITs are young adults who have completed their first year of high school and have attended Camp COLEY for at least one year prior.
+In order to become a Camp COLEY CIT, every applicant is required to submit a completed CIT application along with two recommendations (first time applicants) or two references (returning CITs).
+Additionally, accepted applicants must attend mandatory pre-camp CIT training which is held every year in late-spring/early summer for all Camp COLEY CITs.
+Our training program provides our CITs with the skills and knowledge that prepares them for assisting our campers throughout the camp week.
 It also serves as a great bonding experience which helps foster a sense of community with the CITs.

 Camp COLEY CIT Program